 Inclusive Access Drop-In Support

 Center for Academic Development is now offering drop-in support to assist faculty who are involved with the inclusive access initiative.
 Preferred vendors (Cengage and McGraw-Hill) now have a physical presence within the Teaching Excellence office, DeMoss Hall 3066.
 VitalSource has a support webpage.
-Additional drop-in support includes an in-office Instructional Designer who can help consult on course and assessment design, a BlackBoard and Canvas Specialist who can aide in LMS support and planning, an Educational Technologist who can help implement approved technologies, and Teaching support who can help plan professional development and/or improved pedagogical approaches.
+Additional drop-in support includes in-office Educational Technologists who can help implement approved technologies, and Teaching Consultants who can help plan professional development and/or improved pedagogical approaches.
 Some services include: